marcospgp/tinyORM/README.md

 bun link @hesoyam.zip/tiny-orm
 ```

 To publish a new version of the package to npm, bump the version in `package.json` and run `bun publish`.
+This will run the `prepublishOnly` script before publishing, which builds the library into `./dist/`.